Section A: Discrimination and Right to Work Checks – The Legal Tension Employers Face

 4. Manager and organisational accountability

-A defensible right to work framework requires clear policy, training for those involved in recruitment and follow-up checks, and regular review of practice against both immigration and equality obligations.
+A compliant right to work framework is underpinned by a policy, training for those involved in recruitment and follow-up checks, and regular review of practice against both immigration and equality obligations.

-Section E: Building a Defensible Right to Work Compliance Framework
+Section E: Building a Compliant Right to Work Framework

 Avoiding discrimination in right to work checks is not achieved through a single policy statement.
 Employers need a coherent framework that integrates immigration compliance, equality obligations and day-to-day recruitment practice.
 Checks need to be applied the same way every time and capable of being justified later.